 CISA’s MAV shared service facilitates security integrity checks of government-developed and third-party mobile apps that will be used on GFE mobile devices.
-The MAV shared service identifies app vulnerabilities and potential risks to mobile devices while increasing app and enterprise security.
+MAV identifies app vulnerabilities and potential risks to mobile devices while increasing app and enterprise security.
 The service empowers government agencies to fix discovered issues and, more critically, prevent cyber-attacks on mobile devices and enterprise systems.
-For more information, read the Mobile Cybersecurity Shared Services Fact Sheet.
+MAV allows agencies to make risk-based decisions on the apps they use, ensuring an extra line of defense against bad actors.

 Traveler-Verified Information Protection (T-VIP)

-CISA’s T-VIP shared service monitors the integrity of GFE mobile devices, including configuration, apps, firmware, hardware, and software.
-Government travelers need their GFE mobile devices to stay in contact while traveling to foreign countries, embassies, or external sites, often becoming prime targets for compromise.
-Since they cannot monitor what occurs “under the hood” of their mobile devices, comparisons of pre-travel and post-travel scans by T-VIP identifies suspicious changes on the devices made during their travels, thus increasing the security of sensitive government information.
+CISA’s T-VIP shared service monitors the integrity of GFE mobile devices after travel to foreign countries, embassies, or external sites.
+Since government travelers cannot monitor what occurs “under the hood” of their mobile devices, comparisons of pre-travel and post-travel scans by T-VIP identify suspicious changes on the devices.
 T-VIP supports many newer Apple and Samsung mobile devices and can be updated to support newly introduced devices.
-For more information, read the Mobile Cybersecurity Shared Services Fact Sheet.